nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

-# Seq2Seq_Upgrade_TensorFlow
+# Project RNN Enhancement
-Additional Sequence to Sequence Features for TensorFlow
+Additional RNN and Sequence to Sequence Features for TensorFlow

-Hey Guys, TensorFlow is great, but there are some seq2seq features that could be added.
+TensorFlow is great, but there are some RNN and Seq2Seq features that could be added.
 The goal is to add them as research in this field unfolds.

 That's why there's this additional python package.
 This is meant to work in conjunction with TensorFlow.
 Simply clone this and import as: